thegoodpython/thegoodpython.github.io/_posts/2019-07-28-heart-disease.md

 layout: post
 title: Heart disease classification
 author: rishi
-featured: true
 categories: [tensorflow keras]
 post-image: assets/images/heart-disease.png
 ---

-In this dataset, we will explore the Heart Disease dataset from the UCI Machine Learning Repository.
+In this tutorial, we will explore the Heart Disease dataset from the UCI Machine Learning Repository.
 You can download the dataset from Kaggle: [Click here](https://www.kaggle.com/ronitf/heart-disease-uci) (Please note that, you will need to sign in to download the dataset).

 ![Healthy heart vs Heart attack]({{ site.baseurl }}/assets/images/heart-disease.png)